mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 \end{bmatrix}
 $$

 That is, we want to come up with an image such that the neural network’s output is the above vector.
 In other words, find an image such that the neural network thinks the image is a 5 (remember, we're zero indexing).
 It turns out we can formulate this as an optimization problem in much the same way we train a network.
-Let’s call the image we want to make $$ \vec x $$.
+Let’s call the image we want to make $$ \vec x $$ (a $$ 784 $$ dimensional vector, because we flatten out the $$ 28 \times 28 $$ pixel image to make calculations easier).
 We’ll define a cost function as:

 $$ C = \frac{1}{2} \| y_{goal} - \hat y (\vec x) \|^2_2 $$